tudelft3d/geo2020/faq/index.md

 #### Why do I need to write and submit a reflection?

-__No__.
-This does not apply to the MSc Geomatics thesis.
+__You do not need to write a separate reflection__, this does not apply to the MSc Geomatics thesis, but to other programmes at BK.

-If you get threatening emails from the administration at BK asking for me: reply that it's not required for your study and CC the coordinator of the thesis (Hugo Ledoux) and the program director of Geomatics (Mathias Lemmens).
+If you get (threatening) emails from the administration at BK asking for it: reply that it's not required for your study and CC the coordinator of the thesis (Hugo Ledoux).

 - - -